EU development policy

 What is achieved through EU development cooperation?

-Read more from the European Commission’s Results Framework:
+Read more from the European Commission’s Annual Report (available also in Finnish and Swedish):

 Finland seeks to play a role at different levels to bring questions regarded important by Finland to the fore in EU development policy.

-- Finland's Minister for Foreign Trade and Development attends the Foreign Affairs Council (FAC) when it meets to make decisions in the EU Development Ministers configuration.
+- Finland's Minister for Foreign Trade and Development attends the Foreign Affairs Council (FAC) when it meets to make decisions in EU development ministers configuration.

-- As for the preparation of decisions adopted in the Council of Ministers, Finland participates in working parties meeting at senior official level (including the Working Party on Development Cooperation (CODEV) and the ACP Working Party, which concentrates on cooperation with the African, Caribbean and Pacific countries).
+- As for the preparation of decisions adopted in the Council of Ministers, Finland participates in working parties meeting at senior official level (including the Directorate-General for International Partnerships (DG INTPA) and the ACP Working Party, which concentrates on cooperation with the African, Caribbean and Pacific countries).

-- Finland is involved in the implementation and monitoring of development cooperation projects and programmes by working in the committees responsible for the financing instruments.
+- Finland is involved in the implementation and monitoring of development cooperation projects and programmes by working in the committees responsible for EU external relations funding.

-- Finland's missions in different countries participated in the coordination of the EU's development cooperation and in consultations and expert-level meetings related to the EU's country strategies.
+- Finland's missions in different countries participate in the coordination of the EU's development cooperation and in consultations and expert-level meetings related to the EU's country strategies

-In Finland, the Unit for Development Policy at the Ministry for Foreign Affairs is primarily responsible for preparative work and coordination of the national positions related to EU development policy and information about these to Parliament.
+In Finland, the Unit for Development Policy at the Ministry for Foreign Affairs is primarily responsible for preparative work and coordination of the national positions related to EU development policy and for communications about these to Parliament.

-The EU development cooperation is implemented by the European Commission and the European External Action Service
+EU development policy is implemented by the European Commission and the European External Action Service (EEAS)

-The European Commission's Directorate-General for International Cooperation and Development (DG DEVCO) and the European External Action Service (EEAS) are responsible for the formulation of European development policy and for delivering aid.
-The EU has 140 missions and offices in different countries across the globe.
-They are responsible for the management and monitoring of the development cooperation projects in the partner countries.
+The European Commission's Directorate-General for International Partnerships (INTPA) and the European External Action Service (EEAS) are responsible for the formulation of European development policy and for delivering aid.
+The EU has 140 missions in different countries across the globe.
+They are responsible for the management and monitoring of the EU’s development cooperation projects in the partner countries.

 - European Union's portal: Development and cooperation(Link to another website.)
 (Opens New Window)